Ma-Marcinowski/Verificational-Model/README.md

 * #### 4.5.
 Model v3.6.2

-  * Exactly the same as v3.6.1 model, however it is train by means of databases based transfer learning.
+  * Exactly the same as v3.6.1 model, however it is trained by means of databases based transfer learning.

 * #### 4.6.
 Model v3.6.2 transfer training on [256x256] patches (extended train database of raw grayscaled images)